What set the human race apart from other species and even our own early ancestors?

-It seems that the progeny between mitochondrial Ev and Y chromosome Adam (200,000 years ago) did not seem to do anything more significant than use stone tools, live in community, and hunt in tandem, much like many different kinds of animals.
+It seems that the progeny between mitochondrial Eve and Y chromosome Adam (200,000 years ago) did not seem to do anything more significant than using stone tools, living in the community, and hunting in tandem, much like many different kinds of animals.
 But, after 130,000 years, an explosion of language, discovery, religion, symbolism, art, and geographical exploration occurred.
 What happened?

 There is no known or probative biological or genetic explanation for this unique development in human beings.

-Why is human language different from any other species?
+Why is the human language different from any other species?

 First, Chomsky and Berwick point to the universality of the human capacity to pass the syntax test.

 Humans have a remarkable ability to understand and express syntax, even across cultural lines.
-A child from one culture could be moved half way around the world be able to learn the syntax and grammar of a completely different culture and language.
+A child from one culture could be moved halfway around the world and be able to learn the syntax and grammar of a completely different culture and language.

-Second, human beings can pass what might be called the syntactical test –which means they have enough abstract capability to differentiate between the meaning of a subject and a predicate – and to differentiate between the meaning of a subject and an object.
+Second, human beings can pass what might be called the syntactical test (i.e., they have enough abstract capability to differentiate between the meaning of a subject and a predicate and to differentiate between the meaning of a subject and an object).

 They simply do not have the capacity for abstraction (necessary to relate distinct objects to one another in various categories) required to differentiate between subjects (in general) and objects (in general).

-They are six questions with which we are all familiar — the questions why, how, how many, what, where, and when.
+They are six questions with which we are all familiar: why, how, how many, what, where, and when.

-These heuristic notions give rise to other other capacities/tendencies of human beings.
+These heuristic notions give rise to other capacities/tendencies of human beings.

-The ability to answer theses questions enabled humans to express themselves geographically, temporally, causally, symbolically, and even transcendentally.
+The ability to answer these questions enabled humans to express themselves geographically, temporally, causally, symbolically, and even transcendentally.
 This led to a tremendous explosion of exploration, discovery, art, and religion.

 Sometime after receiving the capacity for universal, syntactical language, human beings began to migrate from an area in which they lived for 135,000 years and began to spread all over Africa.

-5,000 years later, they moved out of Africa into the Near East and Middle East – and from the Near East and Middle East into Europe and Asia – and from Europe and Asia to the northernmost areas of Siberia.
+Five thousand years later, they moved out of Africa into the Near East and the Middle East, from the Near East and the Middle East into Europe and Asia, and from Europe and Asia to the northernmost areas of Siberia.

 Was it simply a lack of food?
 Simply a desire to escape tribal enemies?

-There was something more than simple need – there was a “spirit” of curiosity and adventure – something absent in our most proximate ancestors – that engendered the spirit to discover and explore.
+There was something more than a simple need: there was a “spirit” of curiosity and adventure—something absent in our most proximate ancestors—that engendered the spirit to discover and explore.

-Something else also happened in this period — human beings started burying their dead – treating the remains of their deceased with respect – and burying them with rituals and objects indicating a belief that they would survive their physical death (see, for example, a burial site with these objects from this period in the Skhul cave at Qafzeh, Israel).
+Something else also happened in this period: human beings started burying their dead.
+They began treating the remains of their deceased with respect and burying them with rituals and objects, indicating a belief that they would survive their physical death (see, for example, a burial site with these objects from this period in the Skhul cave at Qafzeh, Israel).

 These burial sites are likely the beginnings of belief in an afterlife, spirituality, and even religion.